 As part of an on-going diversity in dispute resolution strategy, ICC discloses data on the gender balance of ICC tribunals to enhance diversity as well as transparency in international arbitration more generally, demonstrating the quality of our tribunals, which is an utmost priority.

 We have also pledged support for equal representation of women in arbitration, joining a range of institutions and prominent members of the international dispute resolution community, as a signatory of the Equal Representation in Arbitration Pledge.
 The pledge sets out meaningful and actionable steps that the arbitration community can take towards rapidly increasing, on an equal opportunity basis, the number of women appointed as arbitrators.

 In 2021, ICC received a Global Arbitration Review Award for Equal Representation in Arbitration Pledge for the launching the ICC Task Force on Disability Inclusion and International Arbitration and LGBTQIA+ network.

 In 2021, ICC launched an ICC Task Force on Disability Inclusion and International Arbitration, formed under the ICC Commission on Arbitration and ADR.

 In 2021, an LGBTQIA+ network within the ICC Court was created.
-The network is now open to all dispute resolution practitioners who identify as members of the LGBTQIA+ community and to LGBTQIA+ allies.
+The network is now open to all dispute resolution practitioners in the LGBTQIA+ community and to LGBTQIA+ allies.
 Sign up here to join and receive information on this network.

 Sign up to our newsletter and follow us on social media for updates on our diversity and inclusion initiatives.